Glossary of Terms and Features

 Please see the related Glossary terms "Tissue Correlation".
 [RWW, Aug 21, 2009; Jan 30, 2010]

-Principal component analysis is also known as factor analysis.
-GeneNetwork allows you to make a new "synthetic" trait from a collection of many correlated traits.
-These synthetic traits will often be less noise-prone that any single trait.
+If you place a number of traits in a Trait Collection you can carry out some of the key steps of a principal component analysis, including defining the variance directed along specific principal component eigenvectors.
+You can also plot the position of your traits against the first two eigenvectors.
+Finally, GeneNetwork allows you to exploit PCA methods to make new "synthetic" traits from collections of correlated traits.
+These synthetic traits are the values of cases along specific eigenvectors and they may be less noisy than single traits.
+If this seems puzzling, then have a look at these simple PCA notes here).
 How to do it: You can select and assemble many different traits into a single Trait Collection window using the check boxes and Add To Collection buttons.
 One of the most important function buttons in the Collection window is labeled Correlation Matrix.
 This function computes Pearson product moment correlations and Spearman rank order correlations for all possible pairs of traits in the Collection window.
 It also perfoms a principal component or factor analysis.
 For example, if you have 20 traits in the Collection window, the correlation matrix will consist of 20*19 or 190 correlations and the identity diagonal.
 Principal components analysis is a linear algebraic procedure that finds a small number of independent factors or principal components that efficiently explain variation in the original 20 traits.
 It is a effective method to reduce the dimensionality of a group of traits.
 If the 20 traits share a great deal of variation, then only two or three factors may explain variation among the traits.
 Instead of analyzing 20 traits as if they were independent, we can now analyze the main principal components labeled PC01, PC02, etc. PC01 and PC02 can be treated as new synthetic traits that represent the main sources of variation among original traits.
 You can treat a PC trait like any other trait except that it is not stored permanently in a database table.
 You can put a PC trait in your Collection window and see how well correlated each of the 20 original traits is with this new synthetic trait.
 You can also map a PC trait.
 [RWW, Aug 23, 2005]

 A permutation test is a computationally intensive but conceptually simple method used to evaluate the statisical significance of findings.
 Permutation tests are often used to evaluate QTL significance.
 Some background: In order to detect parts of chromosomes that apparently harbor genes that contribute to differences in a trait's value, it is common to search for associations (linkage) across the entire genome.
 This is referred to as a "whole genome" scan, and it usually involves testing hundreds of independently segregating regions of the genome using hundreds, or even thousands of genetic markers (SNPs and microsatellites).
 A parametric test such as a conventional t test of F test can be used to estimate the probability of the null hypothesis at any single location in the genome (the null hypothesis is that there is no QTL at this particular location).
 But a parametric test of this type makes assumptions about the distribution of the trait (its normality), and also does not provide a way to correct for the large number of independent tests that are performed while scanning the whole genome.
 We need protection against many false discoveries as well as some assurance that we are not neglecting truly interesting locations.
 A permutation test is an elegant solution to both problems.
 The procedure involves randomly reassigning (permuting) traits values and genotypes of all cases used in the analysis.
 The permuted data sets have the same set of phenotypes and genotypes (in other words, distributions are the same), but obviously the permutation procedure almost invariably obliterates genuine gene-to-phenotype relation in large data sets.
 We typically generate several thousand permutations of the data.
 Each of these is analyzed using precisely the same method that was used to analyze the correctly ordered data set.
 We then compare statistical results of the original data set with the collection of values generated by the many permuted data sets.
 The hope is that the correctly ordered data are associated with larger LRS and LOD values than more than 95% of the permuted data sets.
 This is how we define the p = .05 whole genome significance threshold for a QTL.
 Please see the related Glossary terms "Significant threshold" and "Suggestive threshold".
 [RWW, July 15, 2005]